rizac/sdaas/README.md

     0.75 has proven to be a good compromise between [precision and recall (F1 score)](https://scikit-learn.org/stable/modules/model_evaluation.html#precision-recall-f-measure-metrics).

+    Disclaimer:

+    "False positives", i.e. relatively high anomaly scores even for well formed waveform segments have been sometimes observed in two specific cases:

+      - stations with extremely and abnormaly low noise level (e.g. borhole installations)
+      - recordings containing strong and close earthquakes.
+This is not a problem if the algorithm is used to check metadata errors, as random recordings from a station will most likely not falll into this category, but has to be considered when filtering out segments in specific scenarios (e.g. strong motion data): in this cases, setting an higher threshold is advisable.
+A better model suited for accelerometers (usually employed with these kind of recordings) is under study

 <!--
 <img align="right" width="27%" src="outlierspaper-img004.png"><img align="right"  width="29%" src="outlierspaper-img005.png">